· 6 min read

 1. Storing Your Masterpiece: Once satisfied, tap “Done” to save the recording.
 Name your recording descriptively to facilitate easy retrieval.

-2. Spreading the Sound: Access various sharing options via the share icon (a square with an arrow pointing upwards), including Email, AirDrop, Messages, Notes, Cloud Storage Services, and more.
+2. Sharing Your Recording: Access various sharing options via the share icon (a square with an arrow pointing upward), including Email, AirDrop, Messages, Notes, Cloud Storage Services, and more.

 Exploring Alternatives